AreaCodesReuploader/Area-Codes-Archive/README.md

 * Cached page resources
 * Other assets referenced by the saved HTML

 Some companion folders may be empty.
-They should not be deleted until the HTML file has been reviewed and tested.
+They should not be removed until the corresponding HTML page has been inspected and tested.

 ## Images

 The `Images/` directory preserves:

 * Original cover variants
-* Images embedded inside chapters
+* Images embedded in chapters
-* Possible chapter images that have not yet been identified
+* Images recovered from saved HTML resource folders
-* Images recovered from saved HTML companion folders
+* Images recovered from screenshots, caches, phone storage, or cloud backups
-* Images recovered from screenshots, phone storage, or cloud backups
+* Unidentified images that may belong to the story

-Confirmed chapter images should be stored separately from unidentified candidates.
+Confirmed chapter images should be stored separately from uncertain candidates.

 ## Web Captures

-The `Web Captures/` directory contains saved screenshots or image-based captures rather than ordinary HTML pages.
+The `Web Captures/` directory contains saved screenshots or image-based captures rather than ordinary chapter HTML pages.

 This includes:

 * Bing cache captures
-* Archive.today screenshots or downloads
+* Archive.today captures saved as images or downloads
-* Unidentified web captures
+* Unidentified screenshots
 * Other cached page images

-Original filenames should be preserved until each capture has been identified.
+Original filenames should be preserved until the capture has been identified.

 ## AO3 Edition